-We believe that it is interesting to study the system and software architecture of environments which integrate the evolving ideas of computational grids, distributed objects, web services, peer-to-peer networks and message oriented middleware.
+We believe that it is interesting to study the system and software architecture of environments which integrate the evolving ideas of computational grids, distributed objects, web services, peer-topeer networks and message oriented middleware.
 Such peer-to-peer (P2P) Grids should seamlessly integrate users to themselves and to resources which are also linked to each other.
 We can abstract such environments as a distributed system of "clients" which consist either of "users" or "resources" or proxies thereto.
 These clients must be linked together in a flexible fault tolerant efficient high performance fashion.
 In this paper, we study the messaging or event system - termed GES or the Grid Event Service - that is appropriate to link the clients (both users and resources of course) together.
 For our purposes (registering, transporting and discovering information), events are just messages - typically with time stamps.
 The messaging system GES must scale over a wide variety of devices - from hand held computers at one end to high performance computers and sensors at the other extreme.
 We have analyzed the requirements of several Grid services that could be built with this model, including computing and education and incorporated constraints of collaboration with a shared event model.
-Grid Services (including GES) being deployed in the context of Earthquake Science can be found in [20].
 We suggest that generalizing the well-known publish-subscribe model is an attractive approach and here we study some of the issues to be addressed if this model is used in the GES.

-1.1.
-Messaging Oriented Middleware
+1.1 Messaging Oriented Middleware

-Messaging systems based on queuing include products such as Microsoft's MSMQ [28] and IBM's MQSeries [29].
+Messaging systems based on queuing include products such as Microsoft's MSMQ [26] and IBM's MQSeries [27].
 The queuing model with their store-and-forward mechanisms come into play where the sender of the message expects someone to handle the message while imposing asynchronous communication and guaranteed delivery constraints.
-A widely used standard in messaging is the Message Passing Interface Standard (MPI) [21].
+A widely used standard in messaging is the Message Passing Interface Standard (MPI) [20].
 MPI is designed for high performance on both massively parallel machines and workstation clusters.
-Messaging systems based on the classical remote procedure calls include CORBA [35], Java RMI [32] and DCOM [19].
-In publish/subscribe systems the routing of messages from the publisher to the subscriber is within the purview of the message oriented middleware (MOM), which is responsible for routing the right content from the producer to the right consumers.
+Messaging systems based on the classical remote procedure calls include CORBA [33], Java RMI [30] and DCOM [19].
+In publish/subscribe systems the routing of messages from the publisher to the subscriber is within the purview of the message oriented middleware (MOM), which is responsible for routing the right content to the right consumers.
 Industrial strength products in the publish subscribe domain include solutions like TIB/Rendezvous [17] from TIBCO and SmartSockets [16] from Talarian.
-Other related efforts in the research community include Gryphon [4, 1], Elvin [45] and Sienna [11].
-The push by Java to include publish subscribe features into its messaging middleware include efforts like JMS [26] and JINI [2].
+Other related effort in the research community include Gryphon [4, 1], Elvin [42] and Sienna [11].
+The push by Java to include publish subscribe features into its messaging middleware include efforts like JMS [24] and JINI [2].
 One of the goals of JMS is to offer a unified API across publish subscribe implementations.
-Various JMS implementations include solutions like SonicMQ [15] from Progress, JMQ [31] from iPlanet, iBus [30] from Softwired and FioranoMQ [14] from Fiorano.
-Systems tuned towards large scale P2P systems include Pastry [43] from Microsoft, which provides an efficient location and routing substrate for wide-area P2P applications.
-Pastry provides a self-stabilizing infrastructure that adapts to the arrival, departure and failure of nodes.
-JXTA [33] from Sun Microsystems is another research effort that seeks to provide such large-scale P2P infrastructures.
+Various JMS implementations include solutions like SonicMQ [15] from Progress, JMQ [29] from iPlanet, iBus [28] from Softwired and FioranoMQ [14] from Fiorano.

-1.2.
-Service provided
+1.2 Service provided